vegaprotocol/specs/specs/0001-market-framework.md

   - **Mark price methodology parameters:**
     - Algorithm 1 / Last Traded Price: initial mark price
   - **Price monitoring parameters**: a list of parameters, each specifying one price monitoring auction trigger and the associated auction duration.
+  - **Default trading commences**: submitted with the market creation proposal, this will affect the length of the opening auction.

 ### Trading mode - continuous trading